An Economic-Based Analysis of RANKING for Online Bipartite Matching: An Economics-Based Analysis of RANKING

-For each item $r_j$, let $\mathrm{rev}_j$ denote the revenue obtained by $r_j$ (i.e., $p_j$ if the item was purchased and 0 otherwise).
-The utility of buyer $\ell_i$ is
+\begin{proof} To prove the theorem, we decompose the social welfare into the sum of buyer utilities and seller's revenue (this technique has proved useful in other settings \cite{FeldmanGL15,DuettingFKL17,EhsaniHKS18}).
+For every item $r_j$, let $\mathrm{rev}_j$ denote the revenue obtained by $r_j$ (i.e., $p_j$ if the item was purchased and 0 otherwise).
+For every buyer $\ell_i$, let $\mathrm{util}_i$ denote the utility of buyer $\ell_i$; i.e.,

-Fix some arrival order of the buyers and a price vector ${\price}=(p_1, \ldots, p_n)$, and let $T$ be the set of the corresponding purchased items.
-Since every buyer that received an item has value 1, the social welfare is the cardinality of the obtained matching.
-The following equation shows that it can also be written as the sum of the buyers' utilities and the total revenue:
+Fix some (arbitrary) arrival order of the buyers and a price vector ${\price}=(p_1, \ldots, p_n)$, and let $M$ be the matching resulting from this process.
+The following equation gives the resulting social welfare as the sum of the buyer utilities and the total revenue:

-We note that the approach of expressing the welfare as the sum of utilities and revenue has been used previously in other settings and proved useful \cite{FeldmanGL15,DuettingFKL17,EhsaniHKS18}.